Aloe Vera: The Miracle Plant for Your Scalp

 The method:

-1. Thinly cut the pointy edges of the aloe plan so you’re not poking your fingers.
+1. Thinly cut the pointy edges of the aloe plant so you’re not poking your fingers.

 Aloe Vera for dreadlocks - itch relief and maintenance

-2. Cut the leaf in several sections and then slice it down the middle.
+2. Cut the leaf into several sections and then slice it down the middle.

 3. Using a spoon, scoop the gel out directly into the blender.
 Make sure you get all the gel out of the leaf.
 [Save the leaf for a nice facial treatment later!]